knwang/reaction/docs/build_notes.md

 ```
 ## 1.10.
 Archiving Cards

 When a card is archived, we don’t want to show it anymore.

-My initial thought was that the easiest way to handle that is just to filter the archived cards out at the API level.
+THere are two ways to handle this:

+1. Return all cards, including archived items, from the API.
+2. Filter the archived cards on the API, returning only active cards.

+#1 is nice because it allows us to easily show archived cards without another
+API call.
+The downside is that we have to remember to always filter out archived
+cards from the display when we don't want them.

+#2 is nice because it comes with the bonus that when we fetch a board any
+archived cards are automatically removed from our store since they won't be in
+the removed data.
+The only downside here is that we still need to filter
+archived cards out of the list view since when we archive a card it will still
+be in our store but will be marked as archived.
+This has to be the case so that
+when the card is archived we can render the it with the "Archived" banner across
+the top and the "Send to Board" button.

+I decided to go with #2 since there is less maintenance overhead.

 ## 1.11.
 Duplicated UI and logic for board/list/position selects on move/copy popovers